2slides/mcp-2slides/README.md

 All tools return the 2slides API JSON as formatted text.
 Use `jobs_get` with the `jobId` from `slides_generate` to poll status or get the `downloadUrl` when available.

 ### Troubleshooting (Claude Desktop)
-- If tools don’t appear in Claude, verify the config path is absolute and restart the app.
+- If tools don't appear in Claude, verify the config path is absolute and restart the app.
 - Check Claude MCP logs:
 ```bash
 tail -n 50 -f ~/Library/Logs/Claude/mcp*.log